Frequently asked questions about interconnected generators

 Choose any link to get answers to your questions.

 If your generator (including solar power) and SRP's electric distribution system can be connected together such that both sources can supply electricity to the same electrical load at the same time, even if just for a split second, then you have an interconnected system.
-Please review the SRP Technical Requirements for Generating Facilities Interconnection to the Distribution System and contact us by e-mail regarding your project.
+Please review the Interconnection Handbook and contact us by e-mail regarding your project.

 If my generator is not connected to SRP's system, is there anything I still need to know?